WitoDelnat/keat/README.md

 # [beta] Keat

-Keat is a minimalistic feature management tool.
+Keat is a minimalistic feature management tool for NodeJs or the browser.

 **Problem:** "I want to increase my deployment frequency while keeping control of my stability."